RichMeyers7424/azure-network-protocols/README.md

 </p>

 <h1>Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines</h1>
 In this tutorial, we will observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups.
+This will give us an understaning of how differnet traffic flows with the use of Wireshark.

 - [How to Setup VMs and a Virtual Network in Azure](https://github.com/)<br />